- We advise you to to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

-- There continues to be a visible security presence in Bahrain, particularly around Manama city centre and Shia villages.
+- There is a visible security presence in Bahrain, particularly around Manama city centre and Shia-majority villages.
 You should follow the instructions of local authorities and security forces.

 - You should take particular care in the period surrounding Friday prayers and at night due to the potential for civil disturbances.
 Shia-majority areas, including the Sanabis area, Hamad town, Saar, Budaiya and the Sitra area, may continue to experience unrest.
 Visitors to Bahrain should reconsider their need to travel outside the central business area after nightfall and should restrict their movements to major routes at all times.